score-spec/score.dev/content/blog/score-examples-hub-announcement/index.md

 author: tobias-babin
 ---

 _Hi, there!
-Tobi here, Tech Writer for Humanitec and Score contributor._
+Tobi here, Tech Writer at Humanitec and Score contributor._

 🎉 Today, Score is officially announcing the new [Score Examples Hub](https://docs.score.dev/examples/)! 🎉

 One of the feedback we have been capturing is to show more concrete examples and use cases of Score.

-When we celebrated the first anniversary of Score couple of months ago, we provided a sneak peek about this Score Examples Hub.
-Since then, we we have been adding more examples of Score files, resources provisioners and patch templates.
+When we celebrated the [first anniversary as CNCF Sandbox of Score](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) couple of months ago, we provided a sneak peek about this Score Examples Hub.
+Since then, we have been adding more examples of Score files, resource provisioners and patch templates.

 ![Screenshot of the Score Examples Hub Homepage](score-examples-hub-homepage.png)